 Average Length – 45 minutes to an hour (for regular episodes), 15 minutes (for “Short Stuff” episodes)

 This American Life picks a different theme every week that’s in some way related to aspects of American life.
 These are truly unique stories, told from the perspectives of interesting people throughout the country.
-Each episode could focus on experiences like summer camp or being a small town mayor, or it could focus on aspects of life in a particular city or town.
+Each new episode could focus on experiences like summer camp or being a small-town mayor, or it could focus on aspects of life in a particular city or town.
 This American Life is syndicated on over 500 radio stations across America and is listened to by over 2.2 million listeners each week.

 Average Length – 1 hour

 Billed as “the economy explained,” this podcast from NPR explains complicated financial and economic ideas in simple terms that everyone can understand.
 It makes topics like insider trading or the 2008 financial crisis actually fun and interesting to listen to.
 More obscure topics include how salmon went from being a “garbage fish” in Japan to a global delicacy and why the price of Coke stayed the same for 70 years.
 Impress your business-oriented friends with your newfound understanding of financial trivia they probably don’t even know about!